 I pray that you do not face such a profound health challenge.
 But perhaps the deep belly laughter prescription is not only curative, but preventative.
 We've heard that "he who laughs, lasts," and I believe it.
 So today I invite you to create your own recipe for deep belly laughter.
-Is there an old friend One should take good care not to grow too wise for so great a pleasure of life as laughter.
+Is there an old friend with whom you can't help but be silly?
+Are there certain movies One should take good care not to grow too wise for so great a pleasure of life as laughter.